 Besides, eggs can be used as an ingredient in batters, desserts and sweets, savory pastries, etc. We must also take into account these dishes when assessing how many eggs we eat.

 Finally, we can grate hard-boiled eggs and add them to salads or other cold dishes or fill them with mayonnaise, tuna, shrimp, etc.

 Check out this article too: Coconut Oil for Improving Oral Health

 - Egg yolks are one of the few foods that contain vitamin D, which is essential to absorb calcium and which we also get by sunbathing.

 - Eggs contain nutrients that help prevent eye problems, specifically cataracts and macular degeneration.

-- Thanks to their selenium and zinc, eggs also help us as a beautifying agent, as they contribute to the formation of skin tissue, hair and nails.
+- Thanks to its selenium and zinc, this food also helps us as a beautifying agent as it contributes to the formation of skin tissue, hair and nails.

-- In some countries, eggs have a numeric code written on the shell that lets us know how the hens have been raised.
-In Spain, for example, the first digit gives us this information.
-If it is a 0, it is organic; while as the number raises to 4 it is becoming more industrial and less healthy the egg production process is.
+- In some countries, eggs have a numeric code written on the shells that lets us know how hens have been raised.
+In Spain, for example, the first digit provides this information.
+If it’s a 0, it means it’s an organic egg.
+The closer to 4 the number is, the more industrial and less healthy the egg production process is.